Since launching in 2009, Astrill VPN has been known for providing complete security along with a diverse array of support across almost all devices.

 Astrill VPN Cons

-Pricing & Plans: Pricey as hell
+Pricing & Plans: Pricey

 Astrill’s packages are more expensive than most VPNs, reaching double the price of the “budget” VPNs.